Burr Caswell

 Aaron Burr Caswell (1807–1896) was an American frontiersman and the first white man to occupy any part of Mason County, Michigan.
 He became the county's first coroner, probate judge and surveyor; and constructed its first framed building that functioned as a home, courthouse and jail—it is also the only surviving landmark of Mason County's earliest history.
-Caswell was also the progenitor of a prominent Mason County family.

 Early life

 Caswell was born in 1807 as Aaron Burr Caswell at Glens Falls, New York.
-He was named after Aaron Burr, one of the Founding Fathers of the United States, and went by his middle name, Burr, for most of his life.
 His parents were George and Sarah (Green) Caswell.

-He practiced woodworking as his first trade for several years in Glens Falls.
+Caswell practiced woodworking as his first trade for several years in Glens Falls.
 Caswell married Hannah Green in 1837 at Glens Falls, where they remained through 1839.
 They went to Mississippi in 1840 and were employed on the river boats.
 In 1841, he moved his family to Barrington Station, Lake County, Illinois, where they bought a farm and lived for six years.